moonbank/moonbank-official-api-docs/README.md

 **HTTP Response**

 Common response
+NOTE

-* NOTE  Physical card recharge will directly return the recharge result.
+* Physical card recharge will directly return the recharge result.
-* NOTE  The virtual card has some cards with bin cards and cannot directly return recharge results(Response code is 99997).
+* The virtual card has some cards with bin cards and cannot directly return recharge results(Response code is 99997).
 You need to notify the recharge results in webhook.

 ### 4. Set Bankcard ATM Pin